-They deal with all the employment issues for GP Trainees throughout their training programmes, whether they are based in hospital or a GP practice.
+They deal with all the employment issues for GP Resident Doctors throughout their training programmes, whether they are based in hospital or a GP practice.

-LES can be contacted via email at rf.leademployerservice@nhs.net
+LES can be contacted via email at rf-tr.leademployerservice@nhs.net

 The LES provides a contract of employment to cover the whole period of General Practice Training.